01100001/01100001.github.io/_posts/2016-02-12-rtorrent-seedbox.md

 	rtorrent

 If you see rTorrent's text UI, you are good to go.
-Close rTorrent by pressing `Ctrl + q`.
+Shutdown rTorrent by pressing `Ctrl + q`.

 Let's start rTorrent in a screen session: